TOEFL vs IELTS 2024: Which is Easier for Indian Students

 IELTS Listening Section:

-• In the IELTS Listening section, there are four parts, and each part has 10 questions.
+The IELTS Listening section consists of four parts, each containing 10 questions.

 TOEFL Listening Section: